valentingol/pyment/README.rst

         $ pyment test.py

-Using Pyment without any argument will autodetect the docstrings formats and generate a patch using the reStructured Text format.
+Using Pyment without any argument will autodetect the docstrings formats and generate a patch using the NumpyDoc format.
 So the previous command has generated the file *test.py.patch* with following content:

 .. code-block:: patch